cypress-io/cypress-documentation/content/guides/references/configuration.md

 | `supportFile`        | `cypress/support/component.js`           | Path to file to load before spec files load.
 This file is compiled and bundled.
 (Pass `false` to disable)                                                                                        |
 | `specPattern`        | `**/*.cy.{js,jsx,ts,tsx}`                | A glob pattern String or Array of glob pattern Strings of the spec files to load. <br><br>Note that any files found matching the `e2e.specPattern` value will be automatically **excluded.** |
 | `excludeSpecPattern` | `['/snapshots/*', '/image_snapshots/*']` | A String or Array of glob patterns used to ignore spec files that would otherwise be shown in your list of specs.
 [Please read the notes on using this.](#excludeSpecPattern)                    |
+`experimentalSingleTabRunMode`                | `false` | Run all specs in a single tab, instead of creating a new tab per spec.
+This can improve run mode performance, but can impact spec isolation and reliability on large test suites.
+This experiment currently only applies to Component Testing.
 | `slowTestThreshold`  | `250`                                    | Time, in milliseconds, to consider a test "slow" during `cypress run`.
 A slow test will display in orange text in the default reporter.                                                          |

 :::cypress-config-example{noJson}